SimVascular/simvascular.github.io-archive/source/documentation/compile/_run.md

 ## Running SimVascular

-To open the executables simply run the corresponding scripts:
+To run SimVascular and other executables you need to run these scripts which will set up the environmnet variables and start the executable.
+These scripts should be run from the top level of the build directory:

 <table class="table table-bordered">
 <thead>
 <tr>
   <th>Executable</th>
-  <th>Unix Script</th>
+  <th>Linux/OSX Script</th>
   <th>Windows Script</th>
 </tr>
 </thead>